This post may contain affiliate links. See our disclosure policy.

 Shakshuka is an Arabic word meaning “a mixture”.
 It refers to the mix of peppers, onion, and tomato in the sauce.
 If you scramble the eggs instead of poaching them, then you have the Turkish version called “menemen”.
-However, myy personal favorite name for it is the Italian name “uova in purgatorio”, meaning “eggs in purgatory”.
+However, my personal favorite name for it is the Italian name “uova in purgatorio”, meaning “eggs in purgatory”.
 Uova in Purgatorio closely resembles Shakshuka with the addition of anchovy paste, parsley, and parmesan cheese.

 Shakshuka can be enjoyed any time of day!
-Since it has eggs, most people in the US consider it a breakfast food, but it also makes a great lunch or dinner.
+Since it has eggs, most people in the US consider it a breakfast food, but it also makes a great brunch, lunch or dinner.